reharley/DynamicApp/frontend/src/prompts/prompt_test_part2.md

-Provide a markdown codeblock of the Function Overview, Test Cases, and Mock Setup description for onInitMessageListItem.
+Provide a markdown codeblock of the Function Overview, Test Cases, and Mock Setup description for sendMessage.

-Fully implement number onInitMessageListItem. in its own .test.js file
+Fully implement number sendMessage. in its own .test.js file